lukejacksonn/Actuate/README.md

 ### Chaining sequences

-The actuate function takes advantage of [partial appliction](https://en.wikipedia.org/wiki/Partial_application) which means that animation sequences can be defined without having to immediately specify a `target` element.
+The Actuate function takes advantage of [partial appliction](https://en.wikipedia.org/wiki/Partial_application) which means that animation sequences can be defined without having to immediately specify a `target` element.

 ```js
 var intro = Actuate('rollIn')